-Que Merda é Essa?! brings together different kinds of people every carnival, including a huge number of foreigners and young people.
-The main purpose of this Bloco is to unite different types of musicians, such as composers, singers and amateurs.
-It’s an excellent Bloco to celebrate carnival with your friends!
+Que Merda é Essa?! brings together various kinds of people every carnival, including a vast number of foreigners and young people.
+The main purpose of this bloco is to unite diverse types of musicians, such as composers, singers and amateurs.
+It’s an excellent place to celebrate carnival with your friends!
 The translation of this bloco’s name would be what the fuck is that?!
 So funny hahahaha!

 Where: Rua Garcia D’Ávila, Ipanema.

 Do you consider yourself a nerd?
 Love comic books, sci-fi and anything related to the geek world?
 Well, this is for sure the bloco for you!
 Marcha Nerd means Nerd March, and it’s located in Tijuca.
 It’s a great place to make new friends from various interests!

 Where: Alameda das Sapucaias – São Cristóvão

 When: February 11th, 2024 at 12 p.m.

 This is the LGBT hotspot this year for Rio Street Carnival!
 Banda das Quengas is a thirty-year-old bloco that is focused on the LGBT public and their supporters!
 So, it’s a place for anyone, with great music, amazing vibe and incredible people!
 Give a chance for this one, and you won’t regret it!